 Quality Matters Course Review Process

-Before submitting your course for a formal internal Quality Matters review, please keep in mind that courses should either be developed to meet the Quality Matters rubric standards, or be revised to meet the requirements of the Quality Matters rubric if the course is already developed.
-We complete one formal QM review per course.
+Before submitting your course for a formal Quality Matters review, please keep in mind that courses should either be developed to meet the Quality Matters rubric standards, or be revised to specifically meet the requirements of the Quality Matters rubric if the course is already developed.
+We complete one formal QM review per course (multiple sections of a course are not reviewed).

 The following questions can help ensure that your course is ready for a formal internal Quality Matters review.
 All of these items must be met before you request a formal review: